samrylanjamesharris/ChatAPI/README.md

 - **UI**: Dark mode design with animations and responsive layout.
 - **Markdown Support**: AI responses are rendered with full Markdown (code blocks, tables, lists, etc.).
 - **Local Storage**: Remembers your settings between sessions.
-- **Works with Any API**: Compatible with OpenAI, Anthropic, Mistral, Ollama, etc.
+- **Works with Any API**: Compatible with OpenAI, Anthropic, Mistral, Ollama, OpenRouter, Gemini, etc.
+- **Edit Prompts**: You can now edit your own prompt if you did a typo or worded it incorrectly.
+- **Export Chat**: You also can download your AI chat in .json for all your needs incase it's for training a model or saving it for later.
+- **Chat Storage**: When you exit the website or reload the page, it'll still be saved for later.

 ---